GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: GenAI for Qualitative SE Research

 \subsubsection{Results}

-Seven papers at CSCW 2025 substantively used GenAI for qualitative analysis.
-None of the ICSE or CHASE papers from 2025 did so.
-Of the seven papers at CSCW, three are meta studies looking at how LLMs would be used by researchers, for example, in building a visualization tool to help theme development with GenAI~\cite{Kang2025}.
-Three applied GenAI in positivist/deductive annotation tasks, for example, in applying an existing labeling framework to datasets, e.g., \cite{10.1145/3757592}.
-And a final paper used LLMs to simplify and scale data extraction, selecting a subset of videos~\cite{10.1145/3757697}.
-In all CSCW cases, it is striking that LLMs are not used in an \textbf{inductive}, thematic analysis sense, although the three meta-LLM papers all suggest this development is expected.
+Within this limited scan, 20 of the 209 screened-in CSCW papers (10\%), five of 25 at ICSE (20\%), and two of 16 at CHASE (13\%) reported using any tool to support coding.
+Seven CSCW papers (3\% of its screened-in papers) substantively reported GenAI use for qualitative analysis; no ICSE or CHASE paper did.
+The remaining papers reported human coding and labeling approaches.
+Table~\ref{tab:paper_review} reports the complete counts.

-CSCW proceedings cover a more recent publication date than ICSE or CHASE.
-The notification deadline for CSCW 2025 was in multiple stages, with the latest being August 6, 2025.
-For ICSE/CHASE 2025, the notification deadline was January 22, 2025, nearly 6 months earlier.
-This, in addition to the far larger number of qualitative papers published at CSCW, is likely behind the variance in use of LLMs.
-The prevalence of LLM use in CSCW was 7/209, or 3.3\%.
+Of the seven CSCW papers, three are meta-studies looking at how LLMs would be used by researchers, for example, in building a visualization tool to help theme development with GenAI~\cite{Kang2025}.
+Three applied GenAI in positivist/deductive annotation tasks, for example by applying an existing labeling framework to datasets~\cite{10.1145/3757592}.
+The final paper used LLMs to simplify and scale data extraction by selecting a subset of videos~\cite{10.1145/3757697}.
+In all CSCW cases, it is striking that LLMs are not used in an \textbf{inductive} thematic-analysis sense, although the three meta-LLM papers all suggest this development is expected.

-20 CSCW (6.4\%), five ICSE (1.9\%), and two CHASE papers (5.4\%) reported tool use for coding.
-7 CSCW (2.7\%) papers used GenAI for coding, while none of the ICSE or CHASE papers did.
-The remaining qualitative papers used human coding and labeling approaches.
-However, absent phrasing such as ``we \emph{manually} coded the data", it is not possible to definitively determine GenAI use.
-For example, \cite{you_atlas} reported ``we utilized the computer-assisted qualitative data analysis software Atlas.ti to facilitate our coding process."
-The latest qualitative data analysis tools like MaxQDA and Atlas.ti now have GenAI support; even Google Sheets does some form of AI-assisted autocomplete.
-Thus, reporting tool use may mean the authors used GenAI support, even unintentionally.
-As we recommend below, future papers should disclose GenAI use, even limited to auto-complete in a spreadsheet.
+Absent phrasing such as ``we \emph{manually} coded the data,'' however, it is not possible to definitively determine GenAI use.
+For example, \cite{you_atlas} reported ``we utilized the computer-assisted qualitative data analysis software Atlas.ti to facilitate our coding process.''
+The latest qualitative data analysis tools like MaxQDA and Atlas.ti now have GenAI support; even Google Sheets offers AI-assisted autocomplete.
+Thus, reported tool use does not cleanly separate human-only and AI-assisted coding, and may hide low-visibility forms of assistance.
+As we recommend below, future papers should disclose GenAI use, even when it is limited to autocomplete in a spreadsheet.